babelsociety/website/content/manifesto/index.md

 The freedom aspect dictates that every person should be able to explore life according to their will.

 Collaboration teaches us that together we can achieve what alone would be impossible.
-Even the greatest invention of all time could never be without the help of those who came before, those who supported and inspired the inventor.
+Even the greatest invention of all time would never be without the help of those who came before, those who supported and inspired the inventor.

-Another guiding principle is that we want an economic system that would help us **prevent** social issues, such as corruption, exploitation of the weak, etc...
+Another guiding principle is that we want an economic system that help us **prevent** social issues, such as corruption, exploitation of the weak, etc...

 Taking all in consideration, our main design decision is: **an individual's quality of life is strictly bound to society's quality of life**.

-This means that by improving our life, we automatically improve other people's life too, creating a virtuous cycle.
+This means that by improving our life we automatically improve other people's life too, creating a virtuous cycle.

 The practical implication is that **all is free and available to all**.
 There would be no strict limitation in consumption, while production would be in direct control of everyone involved.

-Imagine a world where you don't have to struggle to cover your basic needs, but rather everyone collaborate to enjoy the best quality of life.
-A world where labor isn't pleasurable and through which we can express the full might of our ambition, or simply find our place in society.
+Imagine a world where you don't have to struggle to cover your basic needs, but rather everyone collaborate and enjoy the best quality of life.
+A world where labor is pleasurable and through which we can express the full might of our ambition, or simply find our place in society.

 This system best express freedom and collaboration in every aspect, able to care for all the different kind of human soul, from the most artistic to the most logical and precise.

-Technology will help us make this system efficient: we **track** everything is produced and consumed, and thanks to these data producers can **adapt** their production line in the best way they see fit.
+Technology will help us make it efficient: we **track** everything is produced and consumed; thanks to these data, available to all, producers can **adapt** their production line in the best way they see fit.

 We expect this system to yield **unparalleled innovation**, but this is a positive side effect.

 We aren't interested in an economy that maximize production while destroying human lives.
 Quite the contrary, **our goal is to maximize quality of life at the highest level**.

-If you want to know more about Babel's economic system, please have a look at [In Depth: Babel Economy](@content/blog/in-depth-economy/index.md)
+[In Depth: Babel Economy](@content/blog/in-depth-economy/index.md) discuss more in detail Babel economic system.

 # Personal sphere

 ## Competition

-Although our society places great emphasis on collective collaboration, on a personal level some healthy competition never hurts and certainly shouldn't be stigmatized.
-Both competition and collaboration are part of our human nature, therefore it is good to have ways to exercise this characteristic in a healthy way.
+Although our society places great emphasis on collaboration, on a personal level some healthy competition never hurts and certainly shouldn't be stigmatized.
+Both competition and collaboration are part of our human nature, therefore it will naturally manifest itself in society.

+When working on a problem it is inevitable for people to come up with all sorts of solutions.
+Instead of insisting in using just one, after a thorough screening, would be better to give a try to as many as possible.
+This natural competition helps us further evolve our understanding of the problem and to better solve the issue.

-One way will be through sports and martial arts, but also other kinds of competitions, such as musical ones, videogames tournaments, etc...
+Competition is also important in all competitions, such as musical ones, videogames tournaments, martial arts, sports, etc...

 We hope that a healthy and positive competition will always be established, in which our rivals are respected and seen as companions on a journey, perhaps as a goal to reach and overcome.
 Why not, they might become our best friends.

-## Ownership
+## Personal ownership

 It is widely demonstrated that humans need stability in order to function at their best and live a peaceful life.
-Private ownership, i.e. being able to benefit from a particular asset in an exclusive and unlimited way, helps us increase this sense of stability and our planning skills.
+Personal ownership, i.e. being able to benefit from a particular product in an exclusive and unlimited way, helps us increase this sense of stability and our planning skills.

-We own all assets we are granted by society.
+We own all products granted by society.

 ## Recreational Activities

 Recreational activities are just as important as productive ones for a healthy and balanced life.
 Each person should have enough time to spend with their family, especially with their children.
 This is why we always recommend balancing your days between productive and recreational activities.

 We emphasize that productivity, although very important for the proper functioning of society, must never be at the expense of one's personal life.

 Several studies have shown that to be fully productive and enjoy greater creativity, rest and idleness are essential.
 A good book that links productivity to rest is "[The Power of Full Engagement](https://www.goodreads.com/book/show/68985.The_Power_of_Full_Engagement)" by James E. Loher and Tony Schwartz.
-In fact, the moment in which our brain is able to work best is when we are in complete idleness, in which there is no other distraction but ourselves and it becomes easier to analyze our life, our problems, especially those within.
+In fact, our brain works best when we are in complete idleness; when there is no other distraction but ourselves, it becomes easier to analyze our life, our problems, to improve our psychological balance.

-Idleness, while useful, is certainly not one of the most social recreational activities; we hope that society will organize itself in such a way to provide ample opportunities for recreation.
+Idleness, while useful, is certainly not one of the most social recreational activities; we have no doubt society will organize itself in such a way to provide ample recreational opportunities.

 ## Sexual identity

 In full respect of everyone's [freedom](#freedom) and [authenticity](#authenticity), we respect and promote exploring and understanding oneself and one's sexual identity.

-The different sexual identities will all enjoy the same rights, including being able to have a family and children.
+Discrimination have no place in Babel, sexual identity is no different.

-A very important aspect will also be sexual education, which we believe should be carried out already in early adolescence to help them better understand all the changes in their body and manage the cravings related to the sexual sphere in a healthy way.
+A very important aspect is emphasis in sexual education, which should be carried out already at an early age, and no later than early adolescence, to help them better understand all the changes in their body and manage the sexual sphere in a healthy way.

 ## Spirituality and Religion

 Spirituality and freedom of religion is very important for self-realization and therefore all beliefs are admitted.
 We consider spirituality as strictly personal.
-Religious organizations will not have any particular treatment and all its members will have to fully respect the decisions of the society, as well as be an active member of it.
+Religious organizations will not have any particular treatment and all its members will have to fully respect and be an active member of society.

 Peaceful coexistence and collaboration between members of different beliefs is fundamental.
 We remind ourselves that to build any type of structure we need the consent of everyone, therefore creating tensions and divisions will only lead to discontent and make our life harder.

-Any external religious organization will be considered as a [foreign organization](#foreign-organizations).

 ## Travels